freeCodeCamp/freeCodeCamp/guide/english/css/fonts/index.md

 ### Font family
 The font family is set by using the `font-family` property.

-It works with a *fallback* system: if your browser does not support the first font specified, it tries with the next one, and so on.
+It works with a *fallback* system i.e. if your browser does not support the first font specified, it tries with the next one, and so on.
 If the name of the font is longer than one word, it must be in quotes.

 ```css
 p {